 Mediation is a great alternative to litigation based divorce for spouses seeking a divorce in New Jersey.
 Not only does it offer a more cooperative method by which spouses can resolve their disputes, but it is also a more affordable and faster option in most cases.
 Mediation can be used to settle even the most complex legal issues of a divorce including child custody, equitable distribution of assets, alimony, child support, and much more.
 By using the below tips, you will be giving yourself a great chance at a successful divorce mediation.

 The divorce mediation attorneys of Jacobs Berger view our role in the divorce process as architects of our client’s new futures.
-We take pride in offering dynamic and individualized legal solutions for our Morris County clients from towns including Morristown, Denville, Madison, Randolph, Dover, Rockaway, and all of Northern New Jersey.
-If you are considering using mediation as method of conflict resolution for your divorce, we can work with you to reach your goals.
+We take pride in offering dynamic and individualized legal solutions for our clients from across Northern New Jersey.
+If you are considering using mediation as a method of conflict resolution for your divorce, we can work with you to reach your goals.

 Call our office today to discuss the possibility of using mediation to resolve your divorce conflicts in a comprehensive and confidential case assessment with one of our experienced and qualified divorce mediation attorneys.